Butterfly on Coneflower

 • Go Organic: Avoid using pesticides and herbicides in your garden.
 These chemicals are harmful to butterflies at all stages of life.

-• Provide Host Plants: In addition to nectar-rich flowers, make sure to plant host plants where butterflies can lay their eggs.
+• Provide Host Plants: In addition to nectar-rich flowers, plant host plants where butterflies can lay their eggs.
 Without these, caterpillars won’t have the food they need to develop.

 • Add a Rock or Two: Butterflies enjoy basking in the sun to warm up.
 Flat rocks placed in sunny areas can serve as butterfly “lounges.”

-By following these strategies and tips, your butterfly garden will be a flourishing habitat that not only brings beauty to your yard but also supports the essential life cycle of these important pollinators.
+By following these strategies and tips, your butterfly garden will be a flourishing habitat that brings beauty to your yard and supports the essential life cycle of these important pollinators.